mohapakram/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This is book lindding app.
+This is a book lindding app made with react to share books.
 ### you can :
 1. Search for books.
 1. add them to your list .